laravel-zero/website/source/docs/exception-handler.md

     ];
 ```

-This however results in `RuntimeException` not beoign reported at all.
+This however results in `RuntimeException` not being reported at all.
 More fine grained control can be achieved by updating the `report` function.

 The following would prevent the *Not enough arguments* exception to be reported, but any other `RuntimeException` would still be reported.